speer-ai/galileo-app/README.md

 ![titleLogo](public/galileo_banner.png)

-Galileo is a satellite tracker inspired by sites such as [SatelliteTracker3D](https://satellitetracker3d.com/), [StarlinkMap](https://satellitemap.space/), and [KeepTrack](https://github.com/thkruz/keeptrack.space).
+Galileo is a basic object tracker inspired by sites such as [SatelliteTracker3D](https://satellitetracker3d.com/), [StarlinkMap](https://satellitemap.space/), and [KeepTrack](https://github.com/thkruz/keeptrack.space).
 Galileo currently uses [satellite.js](https://github.com/shashwatak/satellite-js) and its SGP4 calculations for forward and backward object propogation.
-It is designed for flexibility with the code, and a smooth user experience in mind.
+It is designed for flexible development, and with a smooth user experience in mind.

 ![demoPicture](public/demo.png)

 Galileo is built using ES2020 and Vite.
-To run locally, install git and node first.
-Then run the following at the cli
+To run locally, install git and node.

 ## Set up a Local Copy